CrowdStrike/Cloud-AWS/state-manager/README.md

 ### Additional notes

-- AWS State Manager assocations apply on a scheduled basis, which can be overridden using the helper script (`apply_association.py`) provided.
+- AWS State Manager associations apply on a scheduled basis, which can be overridden using the helper script (`apply_association.py`) provided.
 - This solutions provides support in the specific region where you deploy.
 If you're running multi-region workloads, deploy this solution across all regions you wish to manage.

 ---